-Experiencing discrimination increases risk-taking, anger, and vigilanceDecember 19th, 2012 in Psychology & Psychiatry /
+Experiencing discrimination increases risk-taking, anger, and vigilanceDecember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Experiencing rejection not only affects how we think and feel—over the long-term it can also influence our physical and mental health.
 New research suggests that when rejection comes in the form of discrimination, people respond with a pattern of thoughts, behaviors, and physiological responses that may contribute to overall health disparities.